 On the topic of our partnership, Vicky Clifton, Head of Learning at the National Science and Media Museum, says “when we work together and lean into one another’s strengths we can achieve great things”.
 The partnership is beneficial for the Museum, University, and the Bradford community.

-Professor Alastair Goldman, Dean of the Faculty of Life Sciences at the University states “I am really delighted that we have such an excellent working relationship with the National Science and Media Museum.
+Professor Alastair Goldman, Professor in the Faculty of Life Sciences at the University states “I am really delighted that we have such an excellent working relationship with the National Science and Media Museum.
 With common goals and different resources, we can synergise together and hopefully get young people of Bradford - and their parents - really excited about science and the possibilities it delivers”.

 Our mission is to inspire futures, especially those of young people in Bradford in relation to science, technology, engineering, and maths – a passion both we and the University of Bradford share.
 It is clear from our partnerships that when we collaborate and work to each other’s strengths we can achieve great things.
 Jo Quinton-Tulloch, Director, National Science and Media Museum